Sunil313/dbt_customer_relations/README.md

-# Claims Analytics dbt Models
+# Customer Relations & Claims Analytics dbt Models

 This project builds a **claims reserves** and **account balances** analytics mart using dbt.
 It delivers daily‑grain facts and conformed dimensions to support reporting, trend analysis, and reconciliation.